Plain English Breakdown

 Limits and Unknowns

-- The act does not specify how the pool of emergency reporters will be selected.
+- The act does not specify how the salaries will be funded beyond stating they are part of the Supreme Court's annual budget.

-- It is unclear what happens if there are more requests for court reporters than available in the pool.
+- It is unclear if there are any changes to existing rules about travel expenses for court reporters other than those in the pool.